Bollywood Movies Shot In Switzerland: A Panoramic Guide To Films And Swiss Locations

 “It’s harder to make people laugh than it is to make them cry,” as the saying goes, every comedian no matter whatsoever big or small, gives off his/her best.
 Comedians, though not visible to all, form an integral part in each and every one’s lives− for the fact that a day without laughter is a day wasted.
 We had the honor of interviewing Punya Arora, one of the funniest comedians in India.
 With about 2 million views on her YouTube video, ‘PurushkaSparm,’ her solo show, ‘Meri Maa Ki,’ and her regular Instagram comedy sessions as ‘Miss Lizzie,’ she is an avant-garde act in the comedy industry.
 ‘Meri Maa Ki’ is a solo show where Punya Arora comically delivers jokes about her single mother, these jokes act as more than just funny sentences as they throw a light on what prejudices and struggles Punya’s mom went through as a single mother.
 Her regular comedy segments as ‘Miss Lizzie,’ have been keeping us all entertained, especially at the crucial time of coronavirus lockdown.
 Though many know her through her comedy skills, she has a lot of talents to display.
 She has been a professional photographer and a freelancer too.
 Ever since her childhood, she has been interested in doing various things like playing a piano, pottery, chocolate making, candle making, sketching and painting.
 She is a fitness enthusiast, one can easily find her meditating, exercising and doing hula-hoops every day.
 Though being a comedian must seem all jokes and fun, there is a lot of struggle which is kept under the sheets for the sake of making us all laugh.
 Punya had a lot of ups and downs in life.
 Punya has mainly been a freelancer and just like almost every freelancer, she too struggled with payments.
 She had to struggle for getting the money she’d earned with hard work, and stay attentive towards avoiding people who want to pay with ‘exposure’.
 Most of us idolize the artists we preach, and it’s the best we can do for an artist, but we must understand that artists too, are humans like us.
 They bleed when they fall too and there can be times when they feel down.
 Punya feels blessed on this part for having such a positive and encouraging mother who helps her put through her difficult times in life by cheering her up no matter what.
 Punya also states that meditation acts as a remedy for her, it makes her feel calmer and closer to her psyche.
 All of Punya’s jokes come from her personal life experiences.
 Her solo show, ‘Meri Maa Ki!!’ is a positive and interesting indicator of how the Indian audience is becoming more open and acceptable towards jokes about things other than common and ‘safe’ topics.
 Punya is a perfect example of how each one of us have a life worth being narrated.
 Punya tries her best for the audience to enjoy her shows more than they did last time and she tries to become a better version of herself as the days pass.
 Punya regards the proud smile on her mom’s face fills her with more delight than anything else and also makes her sure of the fact that she is going on the right track.
 On being asked about what Punya does when she doesn’t get the expected response from her jokes, she stated that she accepts it and moves on to her next jokes.
 She believes that audience appreciates honesty and she wouldn’t showcase things which are not true to her heart.
 Talking about her past life, Punya seems to have been the cheerful type of student in school.
 She loved to imitate her chemistry teacher in school and people loved her character.
 This inspired her to post videos on her instagram playing the character and times change, interests don’t!
 People have been loving and supporting her videos with the same enthusiastic fervor.
 Punya has a lot of things yet to achieve, and an artist like her surely deserves much more recognition.
 There are a lot more artists like Punya who have been struggling to mark their own identity on a wide platform like YouTube.
 Most of the videos we check out on YouTube just for passing our time or for the sake of entertainment are made with a lot of hard work and money, yet we barely ever appreciate their work by leaving a like, let alone commenting or being willing to pay them for their work.
 Punya’s message to the people reading this article and her fans is to appreciate and support every artist, no matter how big or small.
 Rather than just watching their videos midway and skipping them occasionally, try showing your support by buying their live-show tickets.
 This interview with Punya filled our hearts with delight and pleasure.
 We wish her a great career ahead!

-Auto Raja Interview
+Life of Auto Raja Interview

 Going through the journey called life, we have taken many things for granted.
 Not many of us turn towards God to thank him for what he has provided us with.
 Somewhere in the midst of the desire to live a comfortable life we have lost compassion and humanity in between.
 Not many of us consider the world a part of our own family and existence.
 In this world driven by self-growth, there are near to no people who live for the others.
 New Indian Statement Team stumbled upon this magnanimous personality, whose life touched us and inspired us throughout.
 We found out about the New Ark Mission of India, and the founder of the mission, Auto Raja by serendipity.
-We were deeply touched and inspired by his life and work, and were surprised at how many people still have no idea about the noble work done by Auto Raja.
+Our team was deeply touched and inspired by his life and work, and were surprised at how many people still have no idea about the noble work done by Auto Raja.
 We would love you all to know the man who has given humanity a new definition.
-We are more than just honored,and we want you all to know his story, and also learn a lot from him through these digital pages.
-This Mission was established in 1997 in a rented house and later on in 1998 the Mission was registered under the trust name called NEW ARK MISSION OF INDIA with Home of Hope as its rehabilitation Centre.Until now, the Mission could rescue over 7,000 people of whom about 3,000 died here in dignity with their last wishes fulfilled.
+As we are more than just honored, we want you all to know his story, and also learn a lot from him through these digital pages.
+This Mission was established in 1997 in a rented house and later on in 1998 the Mission was registered under the trust name called NEW ARK MISSION OF INDIA with Home of Hope as its rehabilitation Centre.
+Until now, the Mission could rescue over 7,000 people of whom about 3,000 died here in dignity with their last wishes fulfilled.
 This mission aims to provide help and compassion to the destitute.
 Our team got an opportunity to interview this amazing personality and we have learnt a lot from him.
 Let us delve into the interview without wasting much time!

 1. Your real name is Thomas Raja.
 How did you come to be known as Auto Raja?

 I’m named after my father.
 His name is Thomas, so they will call me Thomas Raja.
 The name ‘Auto Raja’ name is given by media and television channels.
-I was professionally an auto driver and member ofthe auto union leader.
+I was professionally an auto driver and member of the auto union leader.

 1. You grew up in a well-off family, and went to a convent school.
 How did you end up being in jail at the age of sixteen?

 My parents sent me to a convent school named ‘Seventh Day Adventist’.
-Due to badcompany and bad habits, I wanted money for alcohol.
+Due to bad company and bad habits, I wanted money for alcohol.
 For that very reason, I started to steal and rob from my house, school and other places, not in big way, but small-scale thefts.
-After that, I left Bangalore city, and went to Chennai because Icouldn’t get love and care from my family.
-Then I continued doing the same things inChennai, so I was sent to juvenile jail at the age of sixteen.
+After that, I left Bangalore city, and went to Chennai because I couldn’t get love and care from my family.
+Then I continued doing the same things in Chennai, so I was sent to juvenile jail at the age of sixteen.

-1. The transformation that the sixteen-year-old T. Raja had in his life; do you consider thatas a miracle?
+1. The transformation that the sixteen-year-old T. Raja had in his life; do you consider that as a miracle?
 What are your thoughts on human nature and second chances?
-What isthe true nature of a saint?
+What is the true nature of a saint?

 Prison was like hell for me.
-I wanted to get out of the prison very soon at any cost.
-I meditated and prayed earnestly to God to have mercy on me.
-I repentedin front ofGod and asked for a second chance.
+I wanted to get out of the prison very soon at any cost so I meditated and prayed earnestly to God to have mercy on me.
+My heart repented in front of God and asked for a second chance.
 “If You forgive me, I will serve you.”
 I would say.
-My parentscame miraculously and paid the fine charges in the court to rescue me.
-I fell at my parent’s feetand asked for forgiveness from them.
+My parents came miraculously and paid the fine charges in the court to rescue me.
+I fell at my parent’s feet and asked for forgiveness from them.
 I came home with my parents.

 1. You stepped on this path alone, and with your own capable hands you have laid the bricks of the New Ark Mission.
 What were your thoughts when you set out on this journey by yourself?

 When I started this service for this people, I felt joy, peace, and comfort.
-Inside me, therewas this big hope, that in the future, I will do something great for these people in need.
+Inside me, there was this big hope, that in the future, I will do something great for these people in need.

 1. Your mission is named as “Home of Hope”.
 What is your personal feeling about the word ‘hope’?
 What is the weight of the word ‘hope’ for you?

-Whoever enters ‘Home of Hope’, I would like to give them hope to fulfill their hunger (food),give them hope of comfort (clothes and shelter), hope ofleading a longer life.Last is thehope in me to give them dignity until death.
+Whoever enters ‘Home of Hope’, I would like to give them hope to fulfill their hunger (food),give them hope of comfort (clothes and shelter), hope of leading a longer life.
+Last is the hope in me to give them dignity until death.

 1. Most people live for themselves, and work up to fulfill their own desires and ambitions, achieving success and failing at times.
 How has living for others caused the difference that people cannot achieve on a regular basis?

 When I live for others, it’s the most beautiful feeling for me.
 When I am living for others, I always feel and keep in mind that I am sacrificing everything for the needy people.
-I am born empty; I’ll goempty but I have a hope in me that the Almighty will give an everlasting life inheaven.
+I am born empty; I’ll go empty but I have a hope in me that the Almighty will give an everlasting life in heaven.
 When I serve the destitute, I feel that I am serving God.

 1. The sixteen-year-old Thomas Raja who was a destitute back then, has now given shelter to more than 11,000 destitute.
 What would Auto Raja tell his sixteen-year-old self if he could meet him?

-If I were asixteen-year-old once again, I would start with aiming to serve people in all the states of India, help more and more people and those who are in need.
-I would aim to create beggar less citiesand make sure that no one dies from a harsh death on streets as a destitute.
+If I were a sixteen-year-old once again, I would start with aiming to serve people in all the states of India, help more and more people and those who are in need.
+I would aim to create beggar less cities and make sure that no one dies from a harsh death on streets as a destitute.

 1. What would the sixteen-year-old T. Raja tell the children of his own age about living their lives?